wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 * So all that remains on Party Page is Video Express.
 Lets build that now

 17. Video Express

+The Vonage Video API gives developers full control of customizing their video layout by manipulating `publisher` and `subscriber` elements.
+In Video Express, these are replaced with the concept of a `room`.

 * Require library